-It may well be that a condition which is in no proper sense of the word "required" by a subdivision is nevertheless relevant...as falling within the proper limits of a local authority's functions under the Act, as imposed to maintain proper standards in local development or in some other legitimate sense.
-For example, a condition relating to the layout of the sub-divisional roads may not be able to be supported as "required" - reasonably or otherwise - by the subdivision in question, but may be defensible as reasonably imposed in the interests of the rational development of the area in which the subdivision is located
+"It may well be that a condition which is in no proper sense of the word "required" by a subdivision is nevertheless relevant... as falling within the proper limits of a local authority's functions under the Act, as imposed to maintain proper standards in local development or in some other legitimate sense.
+For example, a condition relating to the layout of the sub-divisional roads may not be able to be supported as "required" - reasonably or otherwise - by the subdivision in question, but may be defensible as reasonably imposed in the interests of the rational development of the area in which the subdivision is located."

 A condition will only be 'relevant' if it is for a proper planning purpose.
 A proper planning purpose is one which is within the legal and assessment framework that applies to the development.
-There must be a connection between the condition and the development.

-Whether a condition is an 'unreasonable imposition' is a question of fact and degree in the circumstances of the development and the assessment framework.
+Whether a condition is an 'unreasonable imposition' is a question of fact and degree in the circumstances of the development and the "assessment framework.
 Considering whether a condition is an unreasonable imposition:

-...focuses attention on the development or potential use of the subject land as a consequence of the development and the reasonableness of the proposed condition in light of the development or the potential
+"...focuses attention on the development or potential use of the subject land as a consequence of the development and the reasonableness of the proposed condition in light of the development or the potential USE"2